Definition of laser quenching

-- The laser outputs good beam quality, including mode and mode stability.
+- Good beam quality, including mode and mode stability

-- The laser should have high reliability and should be able to meet continuous operation in industrial processing environments.
+- High reliability, able to meet the demands of continuous operation in industrial processing environments

-- The economic and technical capabilities and credibility of equipment vendors.
+- Economic and technical capabilities and credibility of the equipment vendor

-- Whether the source of the wearing parts of the equipment is protected and whether the supply channels are unblocked.
+- Availability of protected sources for wearing parts of the equipment and unblocked supply channels.

 2) The machine tool

 The basic dimensions of laser machining machines are 5.5 meters in length and 2.6 meters in diameter.
 They can accommodate a wide range of special workpieces of various sizes.

-The laser processing machine is a double cantilever machining system that can perform multi-station laser processing.
+The laser processing machine is designed as a double cantilever system, capable of performing multi-station laser processing.